FormerLurker/ArcWelderLib/readme.md

 #### Default XYZ Precision
 ArcWelder outputs fixed precision for X, Y, Z, I, and J parameters.
 99% of the time the default of 3 decimal places is just fine.
 If you need (want) more or less precision, you can alter this value.

 Note: that when combined with the --allow-dynamic-precision argument, this represents the minimum precision.
-It will grow if Arc Welder encounters gcode commands with a higher precision.
+It will grow if ArcWelder encounters gcode commands with a higher precision.

 **Important Note**: Some firmware isn't capable of executing gcodes that are too long.
 Increasing the precision will produce longer gcodes.
 See the Maximum Gcode Length section for more details.